holoviz-dev/pyctdev/README.md

 issue there).

-In many ways, this could be a better test than installing from scratch, since most devs/users will be updating existing conda installations/environments rather than starting from scratch.
+In many ways, this could be a better test than installing from scratch, since many devs/users will be updating existing conda installations/environments rather than starting from scratch.